A-Kwiatkowski-21-Winchester/BS3206-Summative-AVBA/README.md

 ## Development environment instructions:

-Once the project repository is cloned on your machine, you should open two terminals in the **main folder directory**.
+Once the project repository is cloned on your machine, you should open two terminals in the **main folder directory** (you can do this in VS Code).
 One will run the node.js server, and one will run the main site (the react app client).

 **In Order:**
 ### Terminal 1 (Server):